phac-nml/irida/doc/developer/setup/index.md

 * **Analysis Output**: `output.file.base.directory`

 If using a local filesystem and these directories that are configured do not exist (they don't likely exist if you don't configure them), IRIDA will default to automatically creating a temporary directory using Java's [`Files.createTempDirectory`](http://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#createTempDirectory-java.lang.String-java.nio.file.attribute.FileAttribute...-).
-However, if you are using cloud based storage you will still need to set these directories in the configuration as these will make up the virtual path to the file.
+However, if you are using cloud based storage you will still need to set these directories in the configuration as these will make up the virtual path to the file, but no local directories will be created.

-To setup IRIDA to use cloud based file storage, then follow the instructions below for the storage type.
+To setup IRIDA to use cloud based file storage, follow the instructions below for the storage type.

-Setup using Azure Storage Blob:
+### Setup using Azure Storage Blob

 In the configuration file (such as irida.conf) you will need to add these configuration values: